yackmckee/spdb/protocol.md

 4) Issues of trust between nodes are turned into issues of trust between operators, which may be very different in different contexts
 5) Public-key cryptography is computationally expensive and vulnerable to quantum computers.
 It is used by SPDB only when no alternative exists.

-Currently, SHA256 is the preferred hashing function.
+Currently, SHA256 is the only hashing function used(aside from Poly1305 for AEAD).
 This may change in the future if weaknesses are found.

 ## Message Format Description

-The protocol assumes that UDP and TCP are available and distinguishes between them, however, any transport protocols which offer the same guarantees are usable.
-In fact, TCP messages are *only* uni-directional and short-lived, so more lax protocols like muTP could be used.
+The protocol assumes that UDP and TCP are available and distinguishes between them, however, any transport protocols which offer the same guarantees are usable, and TCP messages are only uni-directional so a simpler protocol like muTP could be used.
 SPDB is designed with IPv6 in mind, and the IPv6 minimum MTU of 1280 bytes is assumed to be the MTU of all paths.
 All integers are in big-endian and are unsigned unless specified otherwise.
 All message payloads are padded with random data.
 UDP messages are padded to the MTU.
 TCP messages are padded with a random amount of data less than one quarter of their payload length.